jrief/django-formset/docs/source/buttons.rst

   generated an non-form-validation error, for instance "permission denied", this error is shown in an alert box.
 * ``emit("event name")`` emit a named event to the DOM.
-* ``intercept`` intercepts the response object after submission and prints it onto the console.
-This is only useful for debugging purposes.
 * ``clearErrors`` clears all error annotations from a previously failed form validation.
 * ``noop`` does nothing and can be used as a placeholder.
+* ``intercept`` intercepts the response object after submission and prints it onto the browser console.
+This is only useful for debugging purposes.
+* ``intercept("<dom-selector>")`` prints the intercepted submission to a HTML element as specified by the ``<dom-selector>``.
+This documentation make heavy use of that feature.

-By combining these button actions, we gain a huge set of possibilities to improve the user experience.
+By combining these button actions, we gain a huge set of possibilities to greately improve the user experience.
 If for instance, form processing takes more than say one second, we shall somehow signal to the user that the submission might take some time.
 This is where the ``spinner`` action renders a spinning wheel.
 After a successful submission, we might want to signalize to the user that